 |District of Columbia|

-If you can’t find the right free paperwork for selling a house by owner in the above table, there are other places to look.
+If in the table you can’t find the free paperwork you need for selling a house without a realtor, there are other places to look.

-Templates for purchase/sale agreements and seller disclosure forms can easily be found online.
+You can easily find templates for purchase agreements and seller disclosure forms online.
 While there are some paid options — which usually include other FSBO documents — you can find free templates.
-Here are some free and paid options for purchase/sale agreements:
+Here are some free and paid options for purchase agreements:

-Many legal forms, such as tax records, property surveys, and deeds, are usually found through local or state government offices, such as your tax assessor’s office, department of revenue, or the local building department.
+Many legal forms, such as tax records, property surveys, and deeds, can be found through local or state government offices, such as your tax assessor’s office, department of revenue, or the local building department.

 Complete list of for sale by owner documents